What is malaria?

 How is malaria prevented?

 You may be able to prevent malaria by taking medicine before, during, and after travel to an area where malaria is present.
 But using medicine to prevent malaria doesn't always work.
 This is partly due to the parasites being resistant to some medicines in some parts of the world.
+Using insect repellents and mosquito nets also help prevent malaria.

 Frequently Asked Questions